There are no current consultations.

-The majority of the Act is unlikely to be commenced before April 2017.
+The majority of the Act is likely to be commenced in early summer 2017.
 Further details and dates relating to implementation of the Act, including consultations on secondary legislation and information on individual provisions coming into force, will be communicated widely and as far in advance as possible.
 That includes through this section of the Scottish Government website.